jg123/TestBorsNG/README.md

 # TestBorsNG

 This repo is configured to run with travis CI.
 It exits 0, so builds should always succeed.
 Comment or approve a PR with `bors r+` to auto-merge.
 Bors-NG will automerge and delete the PR branch.
+Do not press the merge or update branch buttons in GitHub!